Abd-ulRahman/Win10-3.5Netframework-offline-installer/README.md

 # Win10-3.5Netframework-offline-installer
 Offline install of .NET Framework 3.5 in Windows 10 using DISM

-Over thousand of pages over the internet I did find this easy way and it worked perfectly
+Over thousands of pages over the internet I did find this easy way and it worked perfectly

 https://winaero.com/offline-install-of-net-framework-3-5-in-windows-10-using-dism/

-patch file look like this
+Batch file look like this

 	@echo off
 	Title .NET Framework 3.5 Offline Installer